 Since SQLite is a file based database, we ship a set of release files fully configured with a database file that is already loaded with default data.
 All you have to do is setup the web, make the Data folder writable and you're ready to go.
-You can edit the content of the site after you login.
+You can edit the content of the site after you log in.

-which has the same benefits of file based deployment but also can work in Mediumm Trust hosting and it performs significantly better than SQLite.
+which has the same benefits of file-based deployment but also can work in Medium Trust hosting and it performs significantly better than SQLite.

 The instructions below are only here in case you want to create your own database instead of using the one included.

 mojo.db.config, is located at

-In the same folder you will also find the sqlite3.exe command line tool for Windows.
+In the same folder, you will also find the sqlite3.exe command line tool for Windows.

-To create a new database:
+To create a new database type

-sqlite3.exe yournewdbname.db.config next while at the sqlite prompt type:
+sqlite3.exe yournewdbname.db.config next while at the SQLite prompt type

-.read initdb.config this will initialize the database,
+.read initdb.config this will initialize the database.

-Control C will exit the sqlite prompt.
+CTRL+C will exit the SQLite prompt.

-Note that the use of .config for the db name is only to make the file protected by ASP.NET so it can't be requested using http.
+Note that the use of .config for the DB name is only to make the file protected by ASP.NET so it can't be requested using HTTP.

 IIS 7 64 bit Issue

-When trying to use SQLite under 64 bit Vista or Win 2008 server with IIS 7, you may get an error about an invalid file in relation to the sqlite3.dll because it is a 32 bit dll.
-You can resolve this in IIS by going to the advanced properties of the application pool and setting "Allow 32 bit apps" to true.
+When trying to use SQLite under 64 bit Vista or Win 2008 server with IIS 7, you may get an error about an invalid file in relation to the sqlite3.dll because it is a 32-bit DLL.
+You can resolve this in IIS by going to the advanced properties of the application pool and setting "Allow 32-bit apps" to true.

 The mojoPortal deployment package for SQLite includes a database file located at